codecrafters-io/build-your-own-redis/stage_descriptions/streams-03-hq8.md

 - Auto-generate only sequence number (`1526919030474-*`)
 - Auto-generate the time and sequence number (`*`)

 For this stage, you will only handle explicit IDs (e.g., `1526919030474-0`).
-You'll add support for the other two cases in the next stages.
+You'll add support for the other two cases in the later stages.

 Your `XADD` implementation must validate the provided ID based on the following rules: